top of page

 2. Periodontitis: If gingivitis is not treated, it can progress to periodontitis.
 At this stage, the inflammation spreads below the gum line, and the tissues and bone that support your teeth start to break down.
 Periodontitis is more severe and can lead to tooth loss if left untreated.

-Gum disease is primarily caused by poor oral hygiene that allows plaque to build up on the teeth.
+Periodontal disease is primarily caused by poor oral hygiene that allows plaque to build up on the teeth.
 When plaque isn’t removed through regular brushing and flossing, it hardens into tartar (also known as calculus), which can only be removed by a dental professional.
 The bacteria in plaque and tartar irritate the gums, leading to infection and inflammation.

 Other factors that contribute to gum disease include: